aykatpatal/Fast-Model-Predictive-Control/README.md

 of the problem that suits the particular problem.
 In this paper, we discuss the different aspects of design and implementation of a fast MPC model on the 1/10th scale F1 race car.
 A nonlinear bicycle model is linearized and used.
-In this paper we posit some techniques that can be incorporated on MPC to reach real-time constraints by reducing the computation cost of optimization.
-FastMPC provides the suboptimal solution yet satisfies the inequality constrains.
+We used some techniques that can be incorporated on MPC to reach real-time constraints by reducing the computation cost of optimization.
+Fast MPC provides the suboptimal solution yet satisfies the inequality constrains.
 This way we can be sure that the control strategy will never produce the control input to the system which can’t be implementable.